 Jesse Bauer – elite Canadian duathlete, Edmonton Triathlon Academy team member, experienced runner, amateur cyclist, business major, blogger and passionate duathlon enthusiast.

-- Bronze Medallist, 2014 Canadian National Duathlon Championships (Toronto ON)
+- Bronze Medallist, 2014 Canadian Duathlon Championships (Toronto ON)

 - 5th Place (M20-24), 2013 ITU World Duathlon Championships (Ottawa ON)

-- Silver Medallist, 2012 Ontario Provincial Duathlon Championships (Cobourg ON)
+- Silver Medallist, 2012 Ontario Duathlon Championships (Cobourg ON)

 - 2012 Triathlon Ontario Male Duathlete of the Year